friendlyrobotnyc/FriendlyDagger/README.md

 ```

-We provide our dependencies, in this case a retrofit client, from the module
+We provide our dependencies, in this case a retrofit service, from the module

 ```kotlin